 LANGUAGE: the native language of the population is Modern Greek, which has its own alphabet.
 English is widely spoken as a second language by the majority of Greeks, while French and German are also spoken to a good extent.

-TIMEZONE: Greece has only one timezone, known as Eastern European Time (EET), which is 2 hours ahead of UTC.
-Although Greece has adopted summer daylight saving time, this will not be in effect during the conference.
+TIMEZONE: Greece has only one timezone in the entire country, known as Eastern European Time (EET), which is 2 hours ahead of UTC (UTC +2).
+However, Greece has adopted summer daylight saving time, meaning that during the conference, the timezone in Greece is actually Eastern European Summer Time (EEST or UTC+3).

 WEATHER: the climate in Greece is predominantly Mediterranean.
 However, due to the country’s unique geography, Greece has a remarkable range of micro-climates and local variations.
 Athens enjoys a warm Mediterranean climate and ample sunshine.
 During the conference, temperatures are expected to vary between 10°-20° Celsius (49°-68° Fahrenheit).
 Rain main occur.